-The Ecological Research & Development Group (ERDG), founded in 1995, is a 501(c)3 non-profit wildlife conservation organization whose primary focus is the conservation of the worlds four remaining horseshoe crab species.
+The Ecological Research & Development Group (ERDG), founded in 1995, is a 501(c)3 non-profit wildlife conservation organization whose primary focus is the conservation of the world's four horseshoe crab species.

 Our mission is to seek solutions that prevent or mitigate damage to native wildlife populations and habitats due to human activities.
-ERDG accomplishes this goal through scientific research & development, environmental planning & management, and public education.
+ERDG accomplishes this goal through scientific research & development, environmental planning & management, and public education and outreach.
 ERDG works to inspire and assist individuals, communities and organizations to solve problems, change behaviors and promote sound decisions in order to achieve sustainable ecosystems.

 ERDG believes environmental stewardship can thrive within a growing economy through healthy partnerships between industry, government, environmental groups and communities.

 International Union for the Conservation of Nature (IUCN) Species Survival Commission (SSC) Horseshoe Crab Specialist Group:

 Founding member and Chair of the “Trade Industry & Use” work group

 The Science and Conservation of Horseshoe Crabs: